algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 ```

 All four of these transaction types simply return a 0, which will cause the transactions to fail.
 This contract now handles all application transactions but the standard NoOp type.

+### Handle NoOp

+Typically the OnCompletion value is set to `NoOp` to make calls to any application.
+Different logic handling is often achieved by inspecting other transaction fields, especially `application_args`.

-Do remember that deploying the contract for the first time is actually a NoOp transaction type, but this case is accounted for in the `handle_creation` function.
-The NoOp transaction type is the primary location where application logic will be implemented in most smart contracts.
-This example requires an add and a deduct function, to increment and decrement the counter respectively, to be handled for NoOp application transactions.
-Which of these two methods is executed will depend on the first parameter to the stateful smart contract.
-In addition, we want to verify that application transactions are not grouped with any other transactions.
+Our example requires an add and a deduct function, to increment and decrement the counter respectively, to be handled for NoOp application transactions.

+Which of these two methods is executed will depend on the first element in the `application_args` passed.
 For more information on passing parameters to smart contracts, see the [smart contract documentation](../smart-contracts/apps/index.md).

 ```python
 from pyteal import *